FLESH-PRISON/EnderWeb-Resurrection/README.md

 ## What's with the tagline?

 It's an injoke.
-One user, Zobody, made every all-same-digit page (111111 to 999999) a picture of a dickbutt, with a signature.
+One user, Zobody, made every all-same-digit page he could get his hands on (222222 to 999999) a picture of a dickbutt, with a signature.